Research

 Working Papers

-Accepted at the American Economic Review
+Conditionally Accepted at American Economic Review: Insights

 Work in Progress